End of year checklist for small business owners

 2. Review your financial statements

-Once you catch up with bookkeeping, you can start to figure out where you stand financially.
-Run financial reports to learn where your money initially came from, where you spent it and where it is currently heading.
+Once you catch up on bookkeeping, you can figure out where you stand financially.
+Run financial reports to learn where your income came from, where you spent it and where it’s currently heading.

 These reports should include: